lousousa/table-aftermath/README.md

 ## That's it

-I developed it for personal use just to simplify this calculation/division job at bars and restaurants checking, but feel free to fork it and make your own custom needs (or even use it as it is hehe).
-I hope you enjoy it too!
+I initially created this tool for my personal convenience, aiming to streamline the process of calculating and splitting bills at bars and restaurants.
+However, I welcome anyone to fork this project and tailor it to their specific requirements – or even use it as is, if it suits your needs!
+I hope you find it as enjoyable and useful as I do.